 - To attract the referee’s attention

 - To create a potential goal-scoring opportunity

 - To waste time

-- Attempt to regain possession of the ball
+- To attempt to regain possession of the ball

-Regardless of how you feel about a soccer player pretending to be hurt, each of these reasons is valid in a player’s eyes at the moment they make the decision to flop.
-To understand why let’s look at each reason before going on to explain what the punishment is for a player who fakes an injury and why sometimes appearances can be deceptive.
+Regardless of how you feel about a soccer player pretending to be hurt, each of these reasons is valid in a player’s eyes at the moment they decide to flop.
+To understand why let’s look at each reason before explaining what the punishment is for a player who fakes an injury and why sometimes appearances can be deceptive.